 District 3 - Julie Door

 Julie Door was elected in November 2013 and immediately sworn into office to fill a vacated District 3 council seat.
-Her elected term runs from 2014 to 2017.
+She was re-elected in 2017 for her second term, from 2018 to 2021.

 Julie is a lifelong resident of Puyallup who graduated from Rogers High School.
 She and her husband, Frank, are proud to be actively involved in the city.
 They own and operate Willows Chiropractic Clinic & Therapeutic Massage in Puyallup and their two school-aged children (Brianna and TJ) attend Puyallup schools.
 Julie graduated from Ashmead School of Massage with honors and Life Chiropractic College as a Certified Chiropractic Assistant.
 Her professional experience also includes a background in office management and finance.
 Julie has been awarded an Advanced Certificate of Municipal Leadership from the Association of Washington Cities.